mathigon/textbooks/content/sequences/content.md

 architecture:

 {.todo} It has a value of $(\sqrt 5 + 1)/2$ ( approximately 1.618034) and is often represented by a Greek letter Phi, written as $\Phi $.
 The closely related value which we write as $\phi $, a lowercase phi, is just the decimal part of Phi, namely 0.618034... ($(\sqrt 5 - 1)/2$), the number that accounts for the spirals in the seedheads and the arrangements of leaves in many plants.
 But why do we see phi in so many plants?
-{.todo} The number Phi (1.618034...), and therefore also phi (0.618034...), are irrational numbers: they can't be written as a simple fraction.
+{.todo} The number Phi (1.618034...), and therefore also phi (0.618034...), are irrational numbers: they can’t be written as a simple fraction.

 {.todo} examples